sozraheem/thesis_2025/ERP_analysis_code/assignment_7/p1_dataset_notes.md

 .

+.

+.

+.

+.

+.

+.

-## To add later in the experimental setup
+## Explanation to add later in the experimental setup
 Dataset description
 In every trial the patient has to focus on a single word from the set of 6 monosyllabic words, played on 6 speakers.
 The model has to decode the target word, i.e., which word the patient is attending to in that trial.
 To gather enough data for this task, the sequence of 6 words, a so-called *iteration*, is repeated 15 times.
 That means that there are 15 iterations in a single trial, adding up to 90 words/stimuli per trial.